 \subsection{Embedding into a supergravity solution}

-The toy model background \eqref{eq:ToyModelBackgroundMZW} is not a solution to eleven-dimensional supergravity, but can be embedded in an eleven-dimensional supergravity solution.
+The toy model background \eqref{eq:ToyModelBackgroundMZW} is not a solution to eleven-dimensional supergravity, but can be embedded in one.
 The prototypical example will be provided by the eleven-dimensional uplift of the AdS$_3 \times$S$^3 \times$T$^4$ background, due to the presence of a group manifold being supported by four-form flux:

 where $z$ is the coordinate of the M-theory circle.
 Moreover, let us single out one of the directions of the $T^4$, denoted by $y$, and introduce the scales $R$ and $\bar{R}$

 With the following expansion (in a Poincar\'e patch of AdS$_3$) for example: